To send a new message from the Listbox Message Composer, click

 When they are created, all lists are set to have "The Recipient" shown as the To: address.
 This means each subscriber will see their address (and only their address) in the To: field.
 Since many spam filters check to make sure the To: field matches the email address the message is being sent to, we recommend keeping your list set to "The Recipient".

 Setting To: to "The List Address" means that every message sent to your list will have the To: field set to your list email address.
-This option is sometimes used by lists whose subscribers may wish to filter messages by the To: address, but it is generally not recommended.
+This option is sometimes used by lists whose subscribers may wish to filter messages by the To: address.

 Most email messages you send or receive contain two parts -- the HTML or rich text part, and the "plaintext" part.
 Most email programs are set up to display the HTML or rich text part by default, and the text part only if selected.
 So, the vast majority of your subscribers will see your message with all the images, styling and formatting you've created.
 But, some subscribers may see just a text version of your message.